The search for a humane way to kill

 The triple-drug cocktail used by many states to kill death-row inmates may not always provide a painless death.
 Will moving to a new method quiet criticism?

-On 1 August this year, Ronald Smith was supposed to die.
+On 1 August 2012, Ronald Smith was supposed to die.

 This challenge is not linked to the crimes for which Smith was convicted; it is about the method the state plans to use to end his life.